-- Over-reliance on technology: It’s possible to get too dependent on the latest gadgets.
+It’s possible to get too dependent on the latest gadgets.
 But if you're tech-literate, you are aware of how too much technology can draw you in, and hopefully, that literacy will help you strike a healthy balance.

-- Misinformation: Today’s media comes in many forms, and it’s easily accessed and available 24 hours a day.
+Today’s media comes in many forms, and it’s easily accessed and available 24 hours a day.
 The choices are mind-boggling.
 Unfortunately, this glut of media has dramatically increased the chance of stumbling across misinformation, exaggeration, events taken out of context, and outright lies.
 A savvy, technologically literate person has a lower risk of getting duped.

-- Privacy Concerns: Thanks to recent tech innovations, we have video cameras everywhere, GPS trackers on our smartphones, wearable tech that monitors our health, and phones that can access the vastness of the Internet quickly and easily.
+Thanks to recent tech innovations, we have video cameras everywhere, GPS trackers on our smartphones, wearable tech that monitors our health, and phones that can access the vastness of the Internet quickly and easily.
 The technologically literate consumer is mindful of secure personal passwords and knowing where to draw the line regarding personal privacy.

 The Benefits of Technology Literacy